earthpulse/eotdl/uis/eotdl/src/routes/blog/00_eotdl.md

 EOTDL offers functionality to easily create datasets and perform automated quality checks on Q1+ datasets, which metrics are reported in the STAC metadata.

-> Currently, only Q0 datasets are supported.
-We will update this post and the documentation as new features are available.

 ## Next steps

 Check our next post to start working with Q0 datasets.